 When to Choose a Guided Tour

 Going on a guided tour is great if you are nervous about visiting somewhere for the first time.
 Having a guide is ideal for locations where you don’t speak the local language and especially for places well off the beaten path that may be difficult to access as an independent traveler, like Argentina or Zambia.
-If you want a deeper intellectual understanding of a destination, a guided tour is definitely the way to go.
+If you want a deeper intellectual or historical understanding of a destination, a guided tour is definitely the way to go.

 The convenience of these kinds of trips is a huge reason people choose guided tours.
 Coordinating all the logistics of your own trip from transportation to event tickets to finding good places to eat every day and finding the right places to stay and piecing together ferry schedules in other languages and carrying your luggage from the bus to taxi to hotel day after day -- it can be a hassle, especially if you’re not used to it.
 If you’re short on time, you may be able to fit more into your itinerary when it’s pre-arranged and handled by travel professionals.